 Whatever your reason for indulging in more plant-based eating, rest assured that you’re not alone.
 There’s been a 600% increase in people identifying as vegans in the US in the last three years.
 Oh, and did we mention there’s now innovative trips in India, Thailand and Italy that cater to them?

 While there’s no doubt air travel produces enormous emissions, we can minimize and offset the problem.
 Choose airlines committed to low-emission technology, minimize flight connections, and donate to renewable energy projects.
 Check out Intrepid’s tips on offsetting impact here.

 Did you know?
-Intrepid Travel is one of the biggest carbon neutral travel companies in the world!
+Intrepid Travel is not only the world’s largest travel B Corp, but carbon offsets all its trips, too.
 The main sources of carbon emission from trips (transport, accommodation and waste) are assessed and offset into renewable energy projects.